sgitterend/Aight/DESIGN.md

 ### LogIn
 The LogIn activity will only show when no login is detected.
 So generally only the first time a user uses the app on a device.
 Parse will handle log in.

+## Database
+Each event a user creates will be stored in a database untill the event expires (maximum